 Oman - Market OverviewOman - Market Overview

-According to the National Centre of Statistics and Information, foreign direct investment (FDI) in the Sultanate at the end of third quarter of 2016 exceeded OMR 7.02 billion (USD 18 billion).
-Sector wise, the oil and gas exploration attracted foreign investment of more than OMR 3.02 billion, while financial intermediation secured FDI of OMR 1.39 billion.
-The United Kingdom tops the list of investors in Oman, with a foreign direct investment of OMR 2.797 billion, followed by the UAE at OMR 924.8 million and Kuwait at OMR 396.1 million in foreign investment.
+According to the National Centre of Statistics and Information, foreign direct investment (FDI) in the Sultanate at the end of 2017 exceeded OMR 9.34 billion (USD 24 billion).
+Sector wise, the oil and gas exploration attracted foreign investment of more than OMR 5 billion, while financial intermediation secured FDI of OMR 1.41 billion.
+The United Kingdom tops the list of investors in Oman, with a foreign direct investment of OMR 4.45 billion, followed by the UAE at OMR 1 billion, and Kuwait at OMR 416.5 million in foreign investment.

 Oman acceded to the World Trade Organization in 2000, is a member of the Agreement on Trade-Related Aspects of Intellectual Property (TRIPS), and a Free Trade Agreement (FTA) with the United States went into force in 2009.
 The lack of market competition due to the prevalence of family-owned and parastatal oligarchies has resulted in inflated price levels for its mainly imported food and consumer products.

 According to the U.S. Census Bureau, in 2017, total U.S. exports to Oman increased 10 percent, to USD 1.99 billion.
 U.S. imports of Omani goods decreased 5 percent to USD 1.06 billion in 2017.
 Both Oman and the United States seek an expanded trade relationship and are working to leverage the FTA to that effect.
 The U.S.-Oman FTA removed most customs duties; the remainder will be phased out by2019, ten years after the FTA came into effect.